HamimAdal/Middleware_Space_Broker-Prototype-/README.md

 # Getting Started

-This is the repository which holds code both for the 'Space Broker API' and the 'Space Broker System' that was built on the raspberry-pi.
+This is the repository which holds code both for the 'Space Broker API' and the 'Space Broker System' (built on the raspberry-pi).
 To run the Space Broker Server, run main from Broker_RaspberryPi/server.py from the Raspberry-pi.
 After the Space Broker server is up and running, it is ready to take any command from the Space Broker application.

 # Demonstration